opendp/tumult-docs/public/core/dev/_sources/installation.rst.txt

 ^^^^^^^^^^^^^

 Tumult Core is built in `Python <https://www.python.org/>`__, so a Python installation is required to use it.
-It is compatible with Python 3.7 through 3.11.
+It is compatible with Python 3.7 through 3.11 (Python 3.9 and above on Apple silicon).
-Because Tumult Analytics uses PySpark for computation, it also `requires Java 8 or 11 <https://spark.apache.org/docs/3.0.0/index.html#downloading>`__.
+Because Tumult Analytics uses PySpark for computation, it also `requires Java 8 or 11 <https://spark.apache.org/docs/3.1.1/index.html#downloading>`__, or Java 17 if PySpark 3.4 or later is used.

-Only the x86_64 processor architecture is officially supported at present.
-Apple silicon is supported through binary translation with `Rosetta 2 <https://support.apple.com/en-us/HT211861>`__.
+Tumult Core supports the ``x86_64`` processor architecture, as well as Apple silicon.

 Below are instructions for installing these prerequisites on several common platforms.
-If none of these apply to you, install Python 3 and Java from your OS package manager, or use the "Manual Installation" section to obtain installers or source distributions and build instructions for your platform.
+If none of these apply to you, install Python 3 and Java from your OS package manager.
 If you encounter any issues during the installation process, please `let us know <https://gitlab.com/tumult-labs/core/-/issues>`__!

 .. tabbed:: Linux (Debian-based)